New York Mills

 Oneida County, NY

-Mayor Maciol called the special meeting to order at 7 PM followed by the pledge to the flag and roll call.
+Mayor Maciol called the regular board meeting to order at 7:05 PM followed by the pledge to the flag and roll call.

 Present: Mayor Maciol, Trustee Baryla-White, Trustee Bialek, Trustee Jarosz and Trustee Semeniak

 Christine Krupa - 504 Main Street - regarding the zone change, presented the board with written Notice of Protest statements from Main Street residents against the zone change.
 She hopes the board will take this into consideration while making their decision.